Vatsal Agarwal

 Research

-I am interested in developing computer vision models that are able to leverage multimodal knowledge from vision-language models for scene understanding tasks such as open-vocabulary segmentation.
+I am interested in developing computer vision models for multimodal understanding (e.g. MLLMs, open-vocabulary segmentation).
 I am also broadly interested in developing efficient attention methods that scale across various applications including image classification and human mesh recovery.

 maps MAPS: Memory Augmented Panoptic Segmentation